hyperledger/fabric/docs/source/blockchain.rst

 * :doc:`txflow`

-A high level look look at a sample transaction flow.
+A high level look at a sample transaction flow.

 * :doc:`fabric_model`